TL;DR

 | Fully Comprehensive | ✅ Yes | ✅ Yes | ✅ Yes |

 For companies operating multiple vehicles, fleet insurance is a legal and commercial necessity.
 It consolidates cover for all company vehicles onto a single policy, simplifying administration and often reducing costs.
-An expert broker like WeCovr specialises in structuring these complex policies to ensure full compliance and optimal value for businesses of all sizes.
+A WeCovr specialist or one of our broker partners specialises in structuring these complex policies to help support full compliance and optimal value for businesses of all sizes.

 You are not powerless against rising premiums.
 By being strategic and proactive, you can take control and significantly reduce your costs.

-Never, Ever Auto-Renew.
-Always Compare.
+generally not, Ever Auto-Renew. typically Compare.
 This is the golden rule.
-Use a combination of comparison websites and speak to an independent, FCA-authorised broker like WeCovr.
-Brokers can often access specialist insurers and policies not listed on mainstream sites, especially for performance cars, modified vehicles, or drivers with a complex history.
+Use a combination of comparison websites and speak to a WeCovr specialist or one of our broker partnersss specialist insurers and policies not listed on mainstream sites, especially for performance cars, modified vehicles, or drivers with a complex history.

 Choose Your Next Car with Insurance in Mind.
-Every car in the UK is assigned an insurance group from 1 (cheapest) to 50 (most expensive).
+Every car in the UK is assigned an insurance group from 1 (lower-cost) to 50 (most expensive).
 Before buying a new or used car, check its insurance group.
-Choosing a car in a lower group—with a smaller engine, good security features, and readily available parts—is one of the surest ways to guarantee cheaper long-term running costs.
+Choosing a car in a lower group—with a smaller engine, good security features, and readily available parts—is one of the surest ways to assurance cheaper long-term running costs.

 Increase Your Voluntary Excess (With Caution).
-Voluntarily agreeing to pay more towards a claim can reduce your premium.
+Voluntarily agreeing to pay more towards a claim can potentially potentially potentially potentially potentially potentially potentially potentially potentially reduce your premium.
 Use a comparison site to see how changing the excess affects the price.
-Increase it in £50 or £100 increments to find the "sweet spot" where the premium saving is worthwhile, but ensure the total excess remains an amount you could comfortably afford to pay tomorrow.
+Increase it in £50 or £100 increments to find the "sweet spot" where the premium saving is worthwhile, but help support the total excess remains an amount you could comfortably afford to pay tomorrow. (illustrative estimate)

 Consider Telematics (If It Suits Your Lifestyle).
 For young drivers, new drivers, or those with convictions, a black box policy can slash initial premiums by thousands.
-However, you must be prepared to drive carefully, avoid late-night journeys, and stick to your mileage limit.
+However, you should consider whether you may need to be prepared to drive carefully, avoid late-night journeys, and stick to your mileage limit.

 Accurately Estimate Your Annual Mileage.
 The fewer miles you drive, the lower your risk of an accident.
 Be realistic with your estimate.
 Check your last two MOT certificates, which record mileage, to get an accurate figure.
-Don't underestimate just to save money, as it could invalidate a claim.
+Don't underestimate just to manage costs, as it could invalidate a claim.

 Add a Low-Risk Named Driver.
 If you are a young or inexperienced driver, adding an older, more experienced person (like a parent) to your policy as a named driver can significantly cut the cost.
 The insurer assumes the experienced driver will use the car some of the time, lowering the overall risk.
 Warning: Do not engage in "fronting"—naming the experienced person as the main driver when it's actually the younger person.
 This is insurance fraud and is illegal.